audeering/ser-tests/docs/method-tests.rst

 The **Change UAR Low Quality Phone** tests ensure that the Unweighted Average Recall (UAR) does not decrease too much when applying the low quality phone filter.

-The **Change UAP Low Quality Phone** tests ensure that the Unweighted Average Precision (UAP) does not decrease too much when applying the low quality phone filter.